You are receiving this newsletter because you subscribed to the Osteopenia3 for Osteopenia and Osteoporosis research updates.

 5. Update about strontium - possible side effects.

-1. EVISTA HAS A GOOD SIDE EFFECT.
 Evista (Raloxifene) shown to be as good as Tamoxifin in preventing breast cancer.
 Evista is an drug used to treat both Osteopenia and Osteoporosis.
 The results of a 5 years study showed that Raloxifene is as effective as Tamoxifen in reducing breast cancer.
 Also women assigned to the raloxifene group had 36% fewer uterine cancers and 29% fewer blood clots than those taking tamoxifen.
+This is good news!
+It might be worth discussing Evista with your physician.
+Do read the web page about the drug so you can ask intelligent questions and remember that both Tamaoxifen and Raloxifene increase a woman’s risk of blood clots

-2. ARE CALCIUM SUPPLEMENTS WORTH THE COST?
 Well, it depends on your age or whether or not your hips are at risk.
 The Mayo Clinic reports that “after an average of seven years, women who took (Calcium and Vitamin D supplements) scored only 1 percent higher on hipbone density tests than did women who took a placebo.
 But the supplements reduced the risk of hip fractures by 12 percent.
 They offered no protection from spine or wrist fractures.
 For women age 60 and older - those most likely to experience hip fractures - the supplements reduced the risk of hip fractures by 21 percent!
+Note: that the supplements contained Vitamin D and not just calcium.
+Now this is only one study but after reading it, I have decided to spend more time finding articles about Calcium supplements.
+One thing I have noticed is that most research studies now include Vit.
+D with any calcium so I am glad that I chose the Advacal Ultra for my supplement.
+If you want to read more about Calcium or Advacal, go to the Index page of Osteopenia3.com

 3. MEN, PROSTRATE CANCER AND OSTEOPOROSIS.
 Many men develop Osteoporosis during or after a course of treatment for prostrate cancer.
 The Pittsburgh Medical center reports that weekly treatment with alendronate (Fosamx or Actonel) increases bone density in such patients.